nicolaeandreivasile/basic-shell/README.md

 # Basic-Shell
 Java implementation of a basic shell.
-A detailed description f the project can be found in README inside the archive.
+A detailed description of the project can be found in README inside the archive.